 Day 6: Today we will make a short drive to Tokachidake.
 If the weather is good we can ski to the summit of Tokachidake and peer into the crater, generally a steamy affair, followed interesting skiing below.

 Day 7: On our last day we will undertake one last tour on either Furanodake or Tokachidake and then drive in the afternoon back to Sapporo where we will return to the hotel we started at and get everyone ready for their flights home the next day.
+You may spend the night and rest up or catch a flight out that evening.

 Is the inability to speak Japanese a problem?
 Generally no. We choose lodging where the staff speaks some English and the areas we visit generally have signs in both Japanese and English.
 We do highly encourage you to pick up a few basic phrases in Japanese as makes sense in travel in any foreign place.